David C. Funder

-David C. Funder (Ph.D., Stanford University 1979) is a personality psychologist and psychology professor in the Psychology department at the University of California, Riverside.
+David C. Funder (Ph.D., Stanford University 1979) is a personality psychologist and a Distinguished Professor of Psychology at the University of California, Riverside.
 He has written a number of important textbooks and research articles pertaining to the field of personality psychology.
 He used to be a past editor of the Journal of Research in Personality, as well as being a former secondary editor of the Journal of Personality and Social Psychology.
 Funder has been praised for his studies on personality judgment.
 He had also published research over the attribution theory and the "delay of gratification".

 Research

 Researching personality judgment

 Funder has worked with professor Maynard C. Krueger researching over personality judgments.
 Their work consisted of trying to decipher which variables and factors result in either accurate or inaccurate personality judgments made from psychologists and "every day people".
 The experiment of their research consisted of the two professors retrieving self analyzed information about the patients, judgments created from close acquaintances of the patients, and also recordings of the subject's behaviour using taped cameras.
 This research led to the understanding that: a "good judge", a "good target", a "good trait", and "good information" will lead to a more accurate personal judgement.
 Much of this research follows a Q-sort paradigm.
 The Riverside Accuracy Project describes the Riverside situation Q-sort and the Riverside behavioral Q-sort.